minblock/luascoin/doc/multiwallet-qt.md

 This allows the construction of multiple WalletView objects, each rendering a distinct wallet.

-A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into LUAGUI.
-At present it contains the WalletView instances for the wallets and does little more than passing on messages from LUAGUI to the currently selected WalletView.
-It is a WalletFrame instance that takes the place of what used to be centralWidget in LUAGUI.
-The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to LUAGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.
+A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into LUASCOINGUI.
+At present it contains the WalletView instances for the wallets and does little more than passing on messages from LUASCOINGUI to the currently selected WalletView.
+It is a WalletFrame instance that takes the place of what used to be centralWidget in LUASCOINGUI.
+The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to LUASCOINGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.

-Changes to lua.cpp
+Changes to luascoin.cpp
 ----------------------
-lua.cpp is the entry point into lua-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
-Most importantly will be the way it instantiates WalletModels and passes them to the singleton LUAGUI instance called window.
-Formerly, LUAGUI kept a pointer to a single instance of a WalletModel.
+luascoin.cpp is the entry point into luascoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+Most importantly will be the way it instantiates WalletModels and passes them to the singleton LUASCOINGUI instance called window.
+Formerly, LUASCOINGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the following two steps: